 About Julie St. Clair

-Julie St. Clair is a Seattle-based photographer working at the intersection of lens-based imagery and digital transformation.
-With over three decades of experience in editorial photography, commercial film, and color science, her work blends deep technical expertise with a highly intuitive visual language rooted in abstraction, texture, and time.
+Seattle -based photographer Julie St. Clair works at the intersection of lens-based imagery, digital process, and contemporary large-scale printmaking.
+With over three decades of experience in editorial photography, video, and color science, her work blends deep technical expertise with a highly intuitive visual language rooted in abstraction, texture, and time.
+Trained in both fine art and commercial photography, Julie crafted visual identities through photography, film and video for notable clients across retail, medical manufacturing, and higher education.
+Her background as a color specialist—shaped by years in pre-press, print, and digital workflows—drives her use of color in both subtle shifts and bold extremes.

 Artist Statement

-All artworks are created solely from my original photography, printed as limited edition Giclée prints on fine art paper with a matte finish and mounted on archival materials.
+All artworks are created solely from my original photography, printed as limited edition Giclée prints on fine art paper and mounted on archival materials.
 Designed for impact at scale, each piece is intended for open display without glass, allowing the viewer full access to the intricate details.
-This process merges the precision of photography with the expressive depth of painting, forming a distinct visual language.

 Contact Julie St. Clair at 510-387-7500, julie@juliestclair.com